d4n3sh/thedaneshproject/content/posts/2007-07-15-installing-pidgin-on-opensuse-102.md

 <!--more-->Next step is to install the Pidgin package using YaST.
 Strart -> Computer -> Administrator Settings (Yast) -> Software Management .

-Search for &#8220;Pidgin&#8221; in the search box and then look for &#8220;Pidgin&#8221; in he result box to the right.
+Search for "Pidgin" in the search box and then look for "Pidgin" in he result box to the right.
 Select Pidgin and libpurple and hit the Accept button.

 [![snapshot1.png][6]][7]